heroku/cowboyku/guide/modern_web.md

 of the Web up to this day, and get a preview of what's coming next.

-Cowboy is compatible with all the technology cited in this chapter except of course HTTP/2.0 which has no implementation in the wild at the time of writing.
+Cowboyku is compatible with all the technology cited in this chapter except of course HTTP/2.0 which has no implementation in the wild at the time of writing.